Trance BPM

 | Forest / Dark Psytrance | 145-160 | 148 | Dark, organic, woodland-mood psytrance with rolling acid basslines.
 Kindzadza, Para Halu, Terrafractyl.
 The opposite end from Full-On. |

-| Suomisaundi | 140-160 | 150 | Finnish freeform psy — chaotic, irreverent, sample-collage psytrance.
+| Suomisaundi | 140-160 | 150 | Finnish freeform psy: chaotic, irreverent, sample-collage psytrance.
 Squaremeat, Texas Faggott, Haltya.
 The DIY weirdo cousin of Goa. |

-| Hi-Tech / Twilight | 150-200 | 175 | Extreme high-BPM psytrance with intricate sound design.
-Bizzare Contact, Outsiders, Furious.
-Blurs the line with speedcore at the upper end. |
+| Hi-Tech Psytrance | 170-220 | 200 | Ultra-fast, experimental psytrance pushing tempo and sound design to extremes.
+Bizzare Contact, Outsiders, Furious, Para Halu.
+Glitchy, technical, often blurring with speedcore at the upper end. |

 vibesdj.io/dj-tools - BPM ranges are practical DJ references, not strict genre boundaries.